Chiranbal

 Chiranbal is a tourist attraction, a meadow and a hiking destination in the Kulgam district of Jammu and Kashmir, India.
 It is situated at a distance of 43 km from Aharbal and 75 km from Srinagar.

-Chiranbal is the largest sub-alpine meadow of Kashmir, provides a landscape where the snowcapped peaks of the Brahma Sakli Mountain overlook a vast area covered with emerald grassland and pine forest with the Zajinar river flowing through it.
-The meadow consists of twin pastures named Haer (Small) Chiranbal and Bon (Big).
-Bon Chiranbal placed at the higher glade of the Chinarbal Meadow have large area of grasslands.
+Chiranbal is one of the largest sub-alpine meadow of Kashmir, provides a landscape where the snowcapped peaks of the Brahma Sakli Mountain overlook a vast area covered with emerald grassland and pine forest with the Zajinar river flowing through it.
+The meadow consists of twin pastures named Haer (upper) Chiranbal and Bon (lower).
+Bon Chiranbal placed at the higher glade of the Chinarbal Meadow has a large area of grasslands.